maltindal/maltindal.github.io/_posts/2016-12-20-crypto-fields.markdown

 $$\text{gcd}(e_O, q-1)=1$$ and sends back $$M^{e_Ae_O}$$ to Alice.
 Whereupon Alice sends $$M^{e_O}$$ to Oscar while thinking that she is sending
 $$M^{e_B}$$ to Bob.
 Then Oscar can decrypt $$M^{e_O}$$ as Bob would do with $$M^{e_B}$$.
-In order to not let Bob or Alice notice anything Oscar can continue to send encrypted messages to Bob.
+In order to not let Bob or Alice notice anything, Oscar can continue to send encrypted messages to Bob.
 So, Oscar can send $$M^{e_O}$$ to Bob, whereupon Bob sends back
 $$M^{e_Oe_B}$$ and Oscar, finally, sends $$M^{e_B}$$ to Bob.
 In order to prevent Oscar from eavesdropping here, one needs to do authentication.
 With authentication and integrity methods Alice can make sure that the messages she receives are really from Bob.
-The topic here is to ensure that a message from sender S is really from the sender S. The other topic is to ensure that a message has not been modified when transferring the message.
+The topic here is to ensure that a message from a sender S is really from the sender S. The other topic is to ensure that a message has not been modified when transferring the message.